microsoft/TypeScript-Node-Starter/README.md

 # TypeScript + Node
 In the next few sections I will call out everything that changes when adding TypeScript to an Express project.
-Note that all of this has already been setup for this project, but feel free to use this as a reference for converting other Node.js projects to TypeScript.
+Note that all of this has already been set up for this project, but feel free to use this as a reference for converting other Node.js projects to TypeScript.

 ## Getting TypeScript
 TypeScript itself is simple to add to any project with `npm`.